Adamocho/Doomer/README.md

 - Record a demo file
 - Join a server
 - Host server by yourself
-- Choose if you want to have:
+- Choose whether you want:
     - music
     - mouse
     - monsters